Frequent periods every other week often indicate hormonal imbalances, stress, or underlying health conditions requiring medical evaluation.

 - Coagulation disorders

 A healthcare provider will typically start with a detailed history including cycle tracking data followed by physical examination.
-Blood tests measure hormone levels such as FSH, LH, prolactin, thyroid hormones along with complete blood count to check for anemia caused by heavy bleeding.
+Blood tests may measure hormone levels such as FSH, LH, prolactin, and thyroid hormones, along with a complete blood count to check for anemia caused by heavy or frequent bleeding.
+Depending on age, symptoms, and pregnancy possibility, pregnancy testing is also commonly considered.

 Treatment Options Based on Underlying Cause:

-- Hormonal Therapy: Birth control pills or progesterone supplements help regulate cycles.
+- Hormonal Therapy: Birth control pills, hormonal IUDs, or progesterone-based treatments may help regulate cycles in appropriate cases.

-- Treating Underlying Illness: Thyroid medication or antibiotics for infections.
+- Treating Underlying Illness: Thyroid medication, diabetes management, or antibiotics for infections may be needed depending on the cause.

 The Emotional Toll of Frequent Periods Isn’t Overlooked

 Bleeding every other week doesn’t just disrupt calendars; it takes a toll on mental well-being too.
-Constant worry about leaking stains clothes and bedding leads to anxiety about social situations at work or school.
+Constant worry about leaking, staining clothes, or needing supplies at all times can create anxiety about social situations at work, school, or during travel.

-Mood swings from hormonal fluctuations worsen emotional health making coping harder during already stressful times in life such as exams or relationship challenges.
+Mood swings from hormonal fluctuations may worsen emotional health, making coping harder during already stressful times in life such as exams, work pressure, parenting responsibilities, or relationship challenges.

 Key Takeaways: Why Do I Keep Getting My Period Every Other Week?